sachinsoumya/my-netflix/README.md

 37.Created redux store with gptSlice .
 38.Added the GptSearch component as taggable while click on Gpt button in header component using redux store.
 39.Added multilingual feature in our app.
+40.Integrate GPT APT
+41.Added the functionality to search movies using GPT.

 # Features -
  - login/Sign up page